BIPO-AISG-SMU/demand-forecasting/docs/initial-deployment/2-setup.md

 cd "$(dirname "${BASH_SOURCE[0]}")"

 # Install necessary binaries for debugging and troubleshooting
-echo "Installing basic binaries such as net-tools, curl, traceroute and apt-show-versions" apt-get install -y net-tools traceroute apt-show-versions
+echo "Installing basic binaries such as net-tools, curl, traceroute, apt-show-versions and zip" apt-get install -y net-tools traceroute apt-show-versions zip

 echo "Setting up installation process for docker engine in Ubuntu..."
 #Update the apt package index and install packages to allow apt to use a repository over HTTPS: